robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2016.12/README.rst

 ============

-In order to spoof (change with a custom one) the MAC address of the device, create a file named "00-default.network" in the folder, and copy the following content:
+In order to spoof (change with a custom one) the MAC address of the device, create a file named "00-default.network" in the folder "/etc/systemd/network", and copy the following content:

 .. code-block:: guess